 ON THIS PAGE: You will find information about how many women are diagnosed with uterine cancer each year.
 You will also learn some general information on surviving the disease.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 This year, an estimated 60,050 women in the United States will be diagnosed with uterine endometrial cancer.
 Uterine cancer is the fourth most common cancer for women in the United States.
 The incidence of endometrial cancer is rising, mainly due to a rise in obesity, which is an important risk factor for this disease.

-It is estimated that 8,590 deaths from this disease will occur this year.
-Uterine cancer is the fourth most common cancer and the seventh most common cause of cancer death for women in the United States.
-Although uterine cancer rates are higher among white women than black women, black women are more likely to die from uterine cancer than white women.
+It is estimated that 10,470 deaths from this disease will occur this year.
+It is the sixth most common cause of cancer death among women in the United States.
+Although uterine cancer rates are slightly higher among white women than black women, black women are more likely to die from uterine cancer than white women.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society's (ACS) publication, Cancer Facts & Figures 2016 and the ACS website.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.